transen/lumiere-archiver/README.md

 If you experience issues with large datasets, slow downloads or running out of memory, consider adjusting the chunk size for downloading the data.

+If you experience issues with the cronjob, check the time and timezone on your server (conffirm with the `date`-command).

+## License
+This script is provided under the MIT License, and created at Aarhus University as part of the EUVoD project.